-One of the benefits with our partnership at Vanguard is their strong presence in Washington DC, in which clients can rely on our legislative and regulatory updates, including our regulatory briefs, Strategic Retirement Consulting bulletins, webcasts, and videos.
+One of the benefits of our partnership at Vanguard is their strong presence in Washington DC, in which clients can rely on our legislative and regulatory updates, including our regulatory briefs, Strategic Retirement Consulting bulletins, webcasts, and videos.
 These resources identify strategies to help plan sponsors respond to legal and regulatory changes.

-Another benefit with our Vanguard partnership is an independent accounting firm audits Vanguard’s internal controls of their recordkeeping systems annually.
+Another benefit of our Vanguard partnership is an independent accounting firm audits Vanguard’s internal controls of their recordkeeping systems annually.
 The Service Organization Control 1 (SOC 1) report is prepared according to the American Institute of Certified Public Accounts (AICPA).